jasondoze/crownApparel/README.md

 ## To deploy the Crown App to a local VM
 ---

-* Open the terminal and navigate to the crown-apparel directory.

-* Open the cloud-init.yaml file and replace the hard-coded name with your own.

 * In the terminal, run the command `bash vm_deploy.sh`